Finland in the Eurovision Song Contest 1975

-Finland was represented by Pihasoittajat, with the song "Old Man Fiddle", at the 1975 Eurovision Song Contest, which took place on 22 March in Stockholm.
+Finland was represented at the Eurovision Song Contest 1975 with the song "Old Man Fiddle", composed by Kim Kuusi, with lyrics by Arthur Ridgway Spencer, and performed by the band Pihasoittajat.
+The Finnish participating broadcaster, Yleisradio (Yle), selected its entry through a national final.

 Before Eurovision

+Yleisradio (Yle) invited 16 composers for the competition.
 The Finnish national selection consisted of four semi finals and a final.
 It was the first year the Finnish selection shows were broadcast in colour.

-Semi finals
+Semi-finals

-Four songs were performed in each semi final and a professional jury chose two songs from each semi final to qualify for the final.
-After the semi finals, a wildcard was also chosen for the final.
+The semi-finals were held on 4, 11, 18 and 25 January.
+Four songs were performed in each semi-final and a professional jury consisting eleven members chose two songs from each semi final to qualify for the final.
+After the semi-finals, a wildcard was also chosen for the final.